Mootbing/ship-name-maker/README.md

 # How it works

+The algorithem is quite simple.

+1. You take the names
-The algorithem is quite simple, you take the names, split them into syllables using an online "api" (this program used web-scraping to get the data off the site) , and do all combinations with both.
+2. Split them into syllables using an online "api" (this program used web-scraping to get the data off the site)
+3. Do all combinations with both
+4. Return the data in a nicely formatted array :)

+Pro tip: Additional scripts are (or will be) included that can turn this innocent shipper into an iMessage spammer

 # Dependencies